For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on

-In this part, we propose a simplified symbol packing ratio estimation for FTN signaling.
-The complete architecture of the proposed estimation is shown in Fig. \ref{fig:totalestimation}.
-When the received symbols have passed through the matched filter and be sampled, they are applied as the input of several analysis models.
-The main task of the analysis for $\alpha_k$ is to decide whether $\alpha_A=\alpha_k$, where $\alpha_A$ is the symbol packing ratio employed by Alice.
+In this part, we present a simplified symbol packing ratio estimation for FTN signaling.
+Fig. \ref{fig:totalestimation} illustrates the complete architecture of the proposed estimation.
+The symbols that have passed through the matched filter and then been sampled are applied as the input of several analysis models.
+The main task of the analysis for $\alpha_k$ is to decide whether $\alpha=\alpha_k$, where $\alpha$ is the correct symbol packing ratio employed by the transmitter.

-The detailed structure of the analysis for $\alpha=\alpha_k$ is shown in Fig. \ref{fig:subblock}.
-Firstly, the input symbols are down-sampled by the shared starting position and interval $\alpha_i T_N$.
-Then, through serial-parallel conversion (S/P), the sampled serial symbols are reformed and fed into the deep neural network (DNN).
-After that, the output of the DNN, which can be regarded as the probability of $\alpha_A=\alpha_k$, will be transformed into 0 (false) or 1 (true).
-And finally, the count of true decisions during a certain time will be output.
+Fig. \ref{fig:subblock} shows the detailed structure of the branch for analyzing whether $\alpha=\alpha_k$.
+Firstly, the input symbols are down-sampled by the shared knowledge of starting position and interval $\alpha_i T_N$.
+Then, through serial-parallel conversion (S/P), the sampled serial symbols are reformed and fed into the deep neural network (DNN) \cite{goodfellow2016deep}.
+The output of DNN can be regarded as the probability of $\alpha_A=\alpha_k$ and will be transformed into integer 0 (false) or 1 (true).
+And finally, the number of true decisions during a specific time will be counted.